 Very Short Bio Note:

-Alison Swan’s fifth book, A Fine Canopy, released by Wayne State University Press in 2020, was short-listed for an IPPY Poetry Medal by Independent Publisher, name one of the eleven most anticipated poetry releases of fall 202o by LitHub, and highly recommended by Orion magazine.
+Alison Swan’s fifth book, A Fine Canopy, released by Wayne State University Press in 2020, was short-listed for an IPPY Poetry Medal by Independent Publisher, named one of the eleven most anticipated poetry releases of fall 2020 by LitHub, and highly recommended by Orion magazine.
 Her first, Fresh Water: Women Writing on the Great Lakes is a Michigan Notable Book.
-Born in Detroit, Swan is a Mesa Refuge writer residency fellow and a Petoskey Prize for Grassroots Environmental Leadership co-winner.
-Her poems and environmental writing have appeared in two chapbooks and in many anthologies and journals.
+Born in Detroit, Swan is a Mesa Refuge writer’s residency fellow and a Petoskey Prize for Grassroots Environmental Leadership co-winner.
+Her poems and environmental writing have also appeared in two chapbooks and in many anthologies and journals.
 After stints on the east and west coasts of North America, Alison Swan settled back in Michigan’s lower peninsula.
 For 14 years, she taught writing and literature at Western Michigan University’s Institute of the Environment and Sustainability.

 Short Bio Note: